 At least 5 days but probably longer!
-When I used it in my banoffee pie and caramel tart, it held up really well and didn’t lose its texture or flavor at all.
+When I used it in my banoffee pie and caramel tart, it held up really well and didn’t lose its texture or flavour at all.

 Yes!
 I’d recommend adding a small pinch of salt if you like vegan salted caramel.